Stefanuk12/SaveMyExams/README.md

 # SMA-Crack

-This a crack for [SaveMyExams](https://www.savemyexams.co.uk/) that allows you to view the solutions for questions
+This a crack for [SaveMyExams](https://www.savemyexams.co.uk/) that gives you the following benefits:
+- Unlimited Note Reviews
+- View Model Answers
+- No Tracking

 # Installation